conie151/conie151.github.io/posts/Documentaries/CitizenFour(2014).md

 # Citizen Four: A Developer's Reflection

-In my ongoing journey as a developer and a cybersecurity student, I recently delved into the intriguing 2014 documentary, "Citizen Four."
+In my journey as a developer and a cybersecurity student, I recently delved into the intriguing 2014 documentary, "Citizen Four."
 Directed by Laura Poitras, this eye-opening documentary offers a unique and thought-provoking look into the revelations brought forth by Edward Snowden about mass surveillance conducted by intelligence agencies.
 Join me as I explore the implications of these revelations and reflect on the intersection of technology, privacy, and our digital society.

 ## The Whistleblower's Odyssey